-I have been blessed to work with a range of storytellers over the last ten years, producing fourteen books to date, fiction and non-fiction, in their name.
+I have been blessed to work on a range of ghostwriting projects over the last ten years, producing fourteen books to date, fiction and non-fiction, for people with incredible stories to tell.
 My proudest achievement has been working with a woman who endured twenty years of domestic abuse before finally making her escape and becoming a campaigner against violence to women.
+I am currently working with an LGBTQ+ woman who was discharged from the navy for being gay, as well as collecting the stories of LGBTQ+ women for Women Like Us

 Interview yourself for your autobiography.
 A useful resource for autobiography writers.